FunForks/pie/README.md

 [Demo](https://funforks.github.io/pie)

-It uses radio buttons, the ~ sibling selector, a different ordering for inputs and the labels that are associated with them, and a series of span elements that hide the green div that shows you have the right answer... unless all your choices are right.
+It uses radio buttons, the ~ sibling selector, a different ordering for inputs and the labels that are associated with them, and a red circle that hides the green div that shows you have the right answer... unless all your choices are right.

 There's also an animation which uses a counter and ::before and ::after pseudo elements to create a countdown timer and the illusion that time is running out.
 The ::before element fills the viewport and blocks all further pointer events when the animation reaches 100%.